CelliesProjects/featherplayer-esp32/README.md

 ## Local file playback

-This player is written for playback over http(s).<br>What this means is that you will need a (lamp or llmp) webserver to play back your local files.<br>This is because the esp32 does not speak NFS or SMB which are common ways to share files over a network.
+This player is written for playback over http(s).
+What this means is that you will need a (lamp or llmp) webserver to play back your local files.
+This is because the esp32 does not speak NFS or SMB which are common ways to share files over a network.
 Instead this player uses a php script on the server to navigate the music folders.
-Copy this script to the server to use your music library.<br>**This is totally insecure and should only be used on a trusted LAN!**
+Copy this script to the server to use your music library.
+**This is totally insecure and should only be used on a trusted LAN!**

-The script `eSP32_vs1053.php` is located in the root of this repository.<br>The scipt is tested with Apache 2.x and lighttpd.
+The script `eSP32_vs1053.php` is located in the root of this repository.
+The scipt is tested with Apache 2.x and lighttpd.

 ## Done!